FAQs: Stories in the media about Brockham

 7. Has the SCC given you a response?

-We understand the SCC has received legal advice although this has not been shared with Angus Energy.
+We now understand from the October 2017 letter; the SCC has received legal advice although this has not been shared with Angus Energy.

-8. Are you even communicating with the SCC?
+9. Are you now communicating with the SCC?

 Yes.
 Of course.
 We communicate fully with all of our regulators and relevant authorities.